-The concept of a healthy relationship can definitely be subjective—some couples believe heavily in the traditional trajectory of dating, engagement, marriage, and kids, while others find that so-called “norms” don’t necessarily suit them.
-Whatever the case, there are certain ideologies that all happy couples share—regardless of how they approach life’s Big Stuff—that includes mutual respect, a sense of fun, and shared values.
+What a truly healthy relationship can be subjective—some people invest heavily in the conventional trajectory of courting, getting engaged, trying the knot, and having children, while others find those so-called societal norms don’t necessarily suit their lives.
+Whatever the case, there are certain ideologies that all happy couples share—regardless of how they approach life’s Big Stuff—such as mutual respect, a sense of fun, and shared values.

 Myth #1: People in a healthy relationship never fight.

 False!
 Everyone in happy relationships find themselves embroiled in spats now and again, which is normal and healthy because it means you’re speaking up, voicing your opinion, and trying to resolve things that irk you.
 However, if you find yourself in daily screaming matches or knee-deep in jealousy, accusations, or negativity, it may be time to reassess your seemingly healthy relationship.

 A good means of measurement?
 Research has shown that for every argument or unpleasant confrontation, you should experience four to five feel-good encounters.

 Myth #2: People in a healthy relationship have to share tons of interests.

 While it’s fantastic to share some interests, most healthy relationships flourish when each party has things to enjoy that their partner might not.
 Not only does this provide necessary time apart, but it also opens the door for each of you to potentially teach the other about things you’re into.
 If you’re feeling like you and your partner really don’t share any commonalities, try choosing one thing to unequivocally do together—a cooking class, weekly trips to a museum, bike riding on Sundays, etc.

 Myth #3: People in a healthy relationship have sex constantly (and it’s always amazing!)